ThisLittleWorld/ThisLittleWorld.github.io/pages/critics/oliphant.hamlet.md

 goes,
 the last act is in fact the
 return of the poet to his real theme.
-His hero has been wrecked through- out by treachery.
-The higher be- trayals that affected his heart and soul wrun" Hamlet's being, and transformed the world to him : but the meaner tricks that assailed his life were 1oo low for his suspicion.
+His hero has been wrecked throughout by treachery.
+The higher betrayals that affected his heart and soul wrung Hamlet's being, and transformed the world to him: but the meaner tricks that assailed his life were 1oo low for his suspicion.
-How was he, so noble, so unfor- tunate, measuring his soul against the horrible forces of falsehood, the spiritual wickedness in high places, to come down from that impas- sioned and despairing contest, to think of poison, or take precau- tions against it?
-Thus the traitor got the better of him, and death triumphed at the last.
+How was he, so noble, so unfortunate, measuring his soul against the horrible forces of falsehood, the spiritual wickedness in high places, to come down from that impassioned and despairing contest, to think of poison, or take precautions against it?
+Thus the traitor got the better of him, and death triumphed at the last. <br>
 There is nothing to object to in
 Mr Irving's performance of this last portion of the play.
 It suits him